NewsLocal News

 "During my years of public service, I have never been approached and stopped by random citizens on the streets, at events, and in the airport more than I have been about the ICE detention center reportedly headed to our community," Cleaver said in his letter.

-While the region's two Congressional Democrats are active in their opposition, U.S. Rep. Mark Alford (R - 4th District, Missouri) has expressed support to open an ICE detention center in Cass County, south of Kansas City.
+While the region's two congressional Democrats are active in their opposition, U.S. Rep. Mark Alford (R - 4th District, Missouri) has expressed support for opening an ICE detention center in Cass County, south of Kansas City.

-Earlier this month, representatives from CoreCivic, received initial approval from the Leavenworth Planning Commission for a special use permit to convert its facility in Leavenworth into a 1,000-bed ICE detention facility.
+Earlier this month, representatives from CoreCivic received initial approval from the Leavenworth Planning Commission for a special use permit to convert their facility in Leavenworth into a 1,000-bed ICE detention facility.
 The measure still requires approval from the Leavenworth City Commission.

 In its Thursday statement, officials with Platform Ventures spoke about its founding in Kansas City by owners "born and raised in Kansas City."